wutianze/dnndk-pynqz2/yolo_keras/yolo_pynqz2_guide.md

 ```

 # Train the model:
-1. Set the parameters of training process in copied xx.cfg, three yolo layers and three convolutional layers above need to be changed:
+1. Set the parameters of training process in yolov3_example.cfg, three yolo layers and three convolutional layers above need to be changed:
 ```
 [convolutional]
 size=1